influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 ### Query using the v1 API

-Use the v1 API `/query` endpoint with InfluxDB Cloud Dedicated when you bring v1 workloads that already use the v1 API and InfluxQL.
+Use the v1 API `/query` endpoint and InfluxQL with InfluxDB Cloud Dedicated when you bring InfluxDB 1.x workloads that already use them.

+For new workloads, see how to [query using Flight SQL](#query-using-flight-sql).

 ### Query using Flight SQL

-Use Flight SQL clients and SQL to query data stored in an InfluxDB Cloud Dedicated database.
+Use Flight SQL clients with gRPC and SQL to query data stored in an InfluxDB Cloud Dedicated database.